Keav/Sublime-Text-Settings/README.md

 - This will overwrite the existing User folder.

 - Start Sublime Text - Package control should begin to downloading and installing the 'missing' packages.
 BE PATIENT - on an old laptop this took 15 mins plus during which time Sublime and laptop were unresponsive.

+## Post Install Checks

+- CSS3 - Disable default CSS package - possible conflicts with Emmet
+- Emmet plugin requires PyV8 which may fail to download to the Packages folder using this method.
+Using Package Control, remove and re-add Emmet manually.